 The dining tent offers a warm and inviting space to savor hearty meals prepared by the camp's own chef.

-The bathhouse (segregated by gender) offers hot showers, washbasins and a hair dryer.
+The bathhouse (segregated by gender) offers hot showers, washbasins and a

 Our privately chartered boat, the Innunguaq, transports guests from Tasiilaq to Base Camp Greenland.

 All story photos © Wendy Redal.
 Header photo © Eric Rock.

 East Greenland Arctic Safari